 When you think of Italy, the Italian language likely comes to mind.
 It’s the official language of the country, used in government, education, and daily life.
-With roots in medieval Tuscan, it has evolved into a standardized form recognized globally1.
+With roots in medieval Tuscan, it has evolved into a standardized form recognized globally.

 From public administration to court procedures, the Italian official language plays a vital role.
 It’s not just a means of communication but a cornerstone of national identity and heritage.